Norton vs AVG: which antivirus is better?

 AVG’s Secure Browser is a free feature that is seamlessly integrated into the AVG AntiVirus package.
 It offers a private browsing mode, blocks ads, and prevents tracking.

 Another useful feature is the Anti-Theft Phone Tracker.
-So, if you accidentally lose your phone or it is stolen, then you can set this feature up and then remotely erase your phone data or change your screen lock.
+So, if you accidentally lose your phone or it is stolen, you remotely erase your phone data or change your screen lock.

 What’s more, the sensitive data shield protects your most important files.
 It’s done by controlling which applications have access to those files, so no hacker can reach them.